-Your doctor can advise you about the best plan for returning to work.
+Your healthcare provider can advise you about the best plan for returning to work.

-Unless your doctor tells you otherwise, you can resume having sex as soon as you feel comfortable.
+Unless your provider tells you otherwise, you can resume having sex as soon as you feel comfortable.

-Your doctor may prescribe a blood-thinner (anticoagulant) medicine.
+Your healthcare provider may prescribe a blood-thinner (anticoagulant) medicine.
 This medicine prevents bleeding or blood clots that could lead to a stroke.